changesets/changesets/packages/cli/README.md

 `--update-changelog` (default true) - Sets whether you want changesets to write out changelog files.

 `--commit` (default false) - If true, running this command will automatically commit the changes it made.

-> `[skip ci]` can be used to prevent this commit from triggering a CI build as the common use case would be to run this in master and then push back to master.
-We want to avoid the infinite loop there.
-If you are running version locally, you may need to make another commit after this to trigger your CI.
+Note this will cause CI to be skipped.

 ### release